pokeclicker-uva/pipeline/guides/02_jenkins_deploy.md

 Now we can go to the jenkins instance by going to the ipv4 address of the server, prepended by :8080.
 However, we want Jenkins to be available at port 80.
 We can do this with the following command:

-`iptables -t nat -A OUTPUT -o lo -p tcp --dport 80 -j REDIRECT --to-port 8080`
+`sudo iptables -t nat -A OUTPUT -o lo -p tcp --dport 80 -j REDIRECT --to-port 8080`

 Now we can go to the URL of the server to open Jenkins.